benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB02.png)

-**A green rectangle** is connected to an entity (concrete/aggregate/typed/logical/untyped) - on its right, or to a relationship - on its bottom, and represents an entity's / relationship's property.
+**A green rectangle** is connected to an entity (concrete/aggregate/typed/logical/untyped) - on its right, or to a relationship - on its bottom, and represents an entity's / relationship's property, or the result of a function applied to the property's value.
 It contains:

 - The property's name (_'prop'_)
 - An optional function _f_ to apply to the property's value ('prop._f_')